bashclub/miyagi-pbs-zfs/README.md

-Proxmox with ZFS on Host to Backup/Replicate -  we recommend check_mk Agent for automaticly added Tests Proxmox with ZFS on Target Machine - it´s WOL MAC Address Proxmox Backup Server as a VM oder better PCT on Target machine Your contet of your Public Key of the Target Host .ssh/id_rsa.pub added to Host to Backup .ssh/authorized_keys
+Proxmox with ZFS on Host to Backup/Replicate -  we recommend check_mk Agent for automaticly added Tests Proxmox with ZFS on Target Machine - it´s WOL MAC Address Proxmox Backup Server as a VM oder better PCT on Target machine Proxmox Backup Server Datastore has to be Setup on Source Your contet of your Public Key of the Target Host .ssh/id_rsa.pub added to Host to Backup .ssh/authorized_keys
   Proxmox Backup Server on Target Host .ssh/authorized_keys